Jack Ryan (TV series): Awards and nominations

-Future
+Venezuela clip resurfacing

+In January 2026, a scene from the season two premiere episode "Cargo" (2019) circulated widely online and was discussed on cable news following the U.S. operation that captured Venezuelan president Nicolás Maduro.
+The clip, in which Jack Ryan outlines Venezuela's resource wealth, political instability, and humanitarian crisis, was described by some commentators as "prophetic".
+Responding to the characterization, series co-creator Carlton Cuse said, "The goal of that season wasn't prophecy; it was plausibility".
+On CNN, Jake Tapper said the resemblance reflected "truth following fiction following truth", noting that Venezuela's instability and resource wealth predated both the series and the real-world events.

+Sequel film

 In October 2024, it was announced that a feature film follow-up to the series was in development, with Andrew Bernstein serving as director on the project with a script written by Aaron Rabin.
 John Krasinski and Wendell Pierce will reprise their roles as Jack Ryan and James Greer, respectively.
 The studio entered early negotiations with Michael Kelly to also return in his role from the series; while Krasinski, Allyson Seeger, and Andrew Form will produce the movie.
-The project will be a joint-venture production between Amazon MGM Studios, Sunday Night Productions, Paramount Pictures, and Skydance Productions.
-The film was confirmed to be in production on February 19, 2025.
+The project will be a joint-venture production between Amazon MGM Studios, Sunday Night Productions and Paramount Pictures.
+The film, titled Jack Ryan: Ghost War, was confirmed to be in production on February 19, 2025.